codio/site/source/docs/courses/units/course-collaborate.html.md

 User B now makes changes to the unit.
 When done, User B should publish the changes in the same way that User A did.
 User B then informs User A that the changes are complete and published.
 At this point, when User A opens the unit for editing, a dialog will appear showing that User B has published new changes.
 A new snapshot is then taken and User A (or any other user for that matter) can editing.

 The important point in this process is that any user who has made changes and wants other to see those changes should publish first.

-Git offers a more flexible solution for collaboration but it requires familiarity with Git.